TotallyGatsby/DroneYard/README.md

 The goal is to make setup and deployment as simple as possible, and rely only on an AWS account and NPM.

+## Current Status
+In active development.
+The project can create *most* of the resources needed to launch an ODM job but is not actually capable to running ODM yet.